pymeasure/pymeasure/docs/api/instruments/agilent/agilentB1500.rst

 of the B1500 mainframe yet.
 So far, it is possible to interface multiple SMU modules and source/measure currents and voltages, perform sampling and staircase sweep measurements.
 The implementation of further measurement functionalities is highly encouraged.
+Meanwhile the model is managed by Keysight, see the corresponding "Programming Guide" for details on the control methods and their parameters

 Command Translation
 ===================